-In 2017 Ghana carried out an impact assessment of its Oncho programme.
+In 2017 Ghana carried out an impact assessment of its onchocerciasis programme.
 The findings from that assessment showed that seroprevalence in children less than 10 years ranged between 0 and 5% in most of the surveyed communities.
 However, one community, Ottu-Kwanware recorded a seroprevalence of 38%, the highest in that study and in recent years.
 The sample size was, however, too small raising the issue of how widely to interpret this finding.
-Thus, there is the need to carry out a more thorough investigation to understand the nature of Oncho transmission in the Wenchi Municipal area.
+Thus, there is the need to carry out a more thorough investigation to understand the nature of onchocerciasis transmission in the Wenchi municipal area.

 August 2019 - August 2020